 We proudly host the secretariat for the Leonard Cheshire Disability Global Alliance, a network of over 200 independently managed Cheshire organisations working in 54 countries across Africa, Asia, the Americas and Europe.

 We take a unique approach to international development through:

-- Innovative development programmes that transform the lives of disabled people in 12 countries in Africa and Asia through education, livelihoods and healthcare.
+- Innovative development programmes that transform the lives of disabled people in 12 countries in Africa and Asia through education and livelihoods.

 - Cutting edge campaigns that empower people with disabilities to bring about lasting change.